-Speak to an expert regarding personal injury today.
 Factories and warehouses can be dangerous places and accidents can happen for a variety of reasons.
-If you’ve been injured in the workplace through no fault of your own, our specialist lawyers can help you make a factory accident claim.
+If you’ve been injured through no fault of your own, Millner and Knights specialist panel solicitors can help you make a no win no costs factory accident claim.

 What is a factory site accident?